surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 filters interact together, making basic physical models, making sounds that are just about to break apart.
 It is these things that make **Surge** truly special.

+**Filter balance** – Controls how the two filters are mixed.
+The behavior depends on the filter block configuration.

 **Type** – Selects the type of the filter.
 There are 10 choices.
 Off, 2-pole low-pass, 4-pole low-pass, 4-pole low-pass ladder filter, 2-pole